 GTM and A/B Testing

-Google Tag Manager does not work well with A/B testing software, as you can see in the limited explanation on their GTM feature page.
-Google Tag Manager loads scripts in an asynchronous way, delaying the load of tags that need to be loaded before anything else (this is the case with Convert's tags and in fact any other tags that needs to modify the page, without a blinking effect).
+Google Tag Manager works well with A/B testing software with some caveats, as you can see in the limited explanation on their GTM feature page.
+Google Tag Manager loads scripts in an asynchronous way, delaying the load of tags that need to be loaded before anything else (this is the case with Convert's tags and in fact any other tags that need to modify the page, without a blinking effect).

-Though currently there is support for document.write function inside Google Tag Manager (GTM), this still does not offer the same capabilities of the native "document.write".
-This new rendering engine is just basically allowing a document.write like function to work in a asynchronous environment; but A/B testing tags need exactly the opposite: to be loaded in a synchronized way.
+Though currently there is support for document.write function inside Google Tag Manager (GTM), this still does not offer the same capabilities as the native "document.write".
+This new rendering engine is just basically allowing a document.write like function to work in an asynchronous environment; but A/B testing tags need exactly the opposite: to be loaded in a synchronized way.

 Even though loading Convert Experiments code through Google Tag Manager will somewhat work (not totally) we do not recommend it since the experience is sub-optimal.
 As soon as Google Tag Manager offers this feature, we will update this article.